bwelsh515/iris/README.md

 2. run `npm install`
 3. run `npm run dev` to concurrently run frontend and backend servers

-## `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.

 ## Technologies Used

 - ### [React](https://reactjs.org)